sabresaurus/PlayerPrefsEditor/README.md

 PlayerPrefs Editor & Utilities provide an easy way to see what PlayerPrefs your game is using and change them at run-time.
 It also includes encryption support to protect your player prefs from casual hacking and has additional support for more data types.

 Editor features include:
-- list all active PlayerPrefs
+- list all active PlayerPrefs and EditorPrefs
-- search for PlayerPrefs to refine results
+- search for prefs to refine results
-- change PlayerPref values at run-time
+- change pref values at run-time
-- add new PlayerPrefs
+- add new prefs
-- delete PlayerPrefs
+- delete prefs
 - quick delete all button
-- import Player Prefs from another project
+- import prefs from another project
 - supports working with the encryption features added in the utilities

 Utilities features include: